Vincit/objection.js/README.md

 What objection.js **doesn't** give you:

+- **A fully object oriented view of your database** With objection you don't work with entities.
+You work with queries.
+Objection doesn't try to wrap every concept with an object oriented equivalent.
+The best attempt to do that (IMO) is Hibernate, which is excellent, but it has 800k lines of code and a lot more concepts to learn than SQL itself.
+The point is, writing a good traditional ORM is borderline impossible.
+Objection attempts to provide a completely different way of working with SQL.
 - **A custom query DSL.
 SQL is used as a query language.**
   This doesn't mean you have to write SQL strings though.
 A query builder based on [knex](http://knexjs.org) is used to build the SQL.
 However, if the query builder fails you for some reason, raw SQL strings can be easily